<form> element represents a document section that contains interactive controls to submit information to a web server.

 The HTTP method that the browser uses to submit the form.
 Possible values are:

-post: Corresponds to the HTTP POST method ; the data from the form is included in the body of the form and is sent to the server.
+post: Corresponds to the HTTP POST method ; form data are included in the body of the form and sent to the server.

-get: Corresponds to the HTTP GET method; the data from the form are appended to the
+get: Corresponds to the HTTP GET method; form data are appended to the

-actionattribute URI, with a '?' as a separator, and the resulting URI is sent to the server.
+actionattribute URI with a '?' as separator, and the resulting URI is sent to the server.
 Use this method when the form has no side-effects and contains only ASCII characters.

 idshould be used instead).
-It must be unique among the forms in a document and not the empty string in HTML 5.
+It must be unique among the forms in a document and not just an empty string in HTML 5.

-This Boolean attribute indicates that the form is not to be validated when it is submitted.
-If this attribute is missing (and therefore the form is validated), this default setting can be overridden by a
+This Boolean attribute indicates that the form is not to be validated when submitted.
+If this attribute is not specified (and therefore the form is validated), this default setting can be overridden by a

 formnovalidateattribute on a